 Banks, credit unions, and online lenders offer loans designed to replace an assortment of consumer debt with a single loan, usually at a lower interest rate.
 Though debt consolidation loans work for some, it’s important to understand what each lender’s terms and the potential risks are if you miss payments.

-Banks and credit unions are a good source for unsecured loans, but they tend to be selective about who they approve.
+Banks, credit unions and online lenders are a good source for unsecured loans, but they tend to be selective about who they approve.
 People with the best credit scores get the lowest interest rates.
 Credit unions tend to offer better deals than banks, so shop around.

 Online lenders often approve a loan in a few days and will accept borrowers with lower credit scores than banks or credit unions.
 Beware: The interest rates could be much higher.